 How do I find a talent agent?

 Here’s how to get a talent agent.
 Talent agents quite often recruit a new actor from a recommendation from a trusted source or an actor already on their books.
 They do attend a lot of showcases especially graduation at film schools to see if there is anyone with outstanding talent that they can poach.

-It is also very much determined on your location as well.
+It is also very much determined by your location as well.
 If you want to make it you want to be in the big acting cities, Los Angeles, New York, London and Atlanta for a chance to get your big role.

 Summing it up

 Overall, it really does take time, but as long as you are constantly working on your craft and enjoying yourself – the agents will come flooding in.
 Make sure you practice your craft daily and most importantly have fun with it.